Club Standards

 Advanced notice:

-Affiliated clubs will notice a change next year (as they come to reaffiliate in 2025) as Club Standard 6: Safeguarding will become a mandatory requirement for affiliation.
-To affilate to England Athletics in 2025 you will be prompted to update your club profile, complete the club standards checklist (with Club Standards 6 being mandotary) before paying your club affiliation fee.
+For 2025/26, we introduced club standard 6 (safeguarding) as mandatory requirement for club affiliation.
+As clubs come to reaffiliate in 2026 all 7 club standards will become a mandatory requirement for affiliation.
+To affiliate to England Athletics in 2026/7 you will be prompted to update your club profile, complete the club standards checklist in full before paying your club affiliation fee.

 Having the standards in place will help clubs to: